-In 1979, a 10 year dream was made possible when the North Hills Jewish Community Center purchased a building.
+In 1979, a 10-year dream was made possible when a building was purchased.
 The first Shabbat services were held on Dec.
 12, 1979.
 On March 16, 1980, the building was dedicated.
 The Temple’s name was changed to Temple Ohav Shalom in 1981.
 After much discussion about where to affiliate, Temple Ohav Shalom became a member of the Union of American Hebrew Congregations on May 23, 1982.
 The Temple continued to use part time and student rabbis on a twice a month basis until 1982, when our first full time rabbi was hired.
-From that date until today, we have had 4 rabbis.
-In 1997, Rabbi Art Donsky became the rabbi at Temple Ohav Shalom where he remained as the congregation’s spiritual leader until retiring earlier this year.
+In 1997, Rabbi Art Donsky became the rabbi at Temple Ohav Shalom where he remained as the congregation’s spiritual leader until retiring in 2013.

 Over the years, the Temple has expanded the offerings for spiritual enrichment.
-A monthly Tot Shabbat service is offered which is a dinner and short service for very young children and their families.
-The first Friday of each month is a Family Service geared toward older children and using a separate prayer book.
+A monthly Tot Shabbat service is offered, which is a dinner and short service for very young children and their families.
+The first Friday of each month is a Family Service geared toward older children (K-6th grade) and uses a separate prayer book.
 During high holidays, similar services are offered to engage all members.